sharontherese/latin-mass-wedding/content/post/gloria-credo/index.md

 (Note: This post is not intended to tell you what to do for your wedding Mass.
 I am neither priest nor (thank goodness) liturgist.
 While I think there is an answer to this question, those planning a TLM wedding should bring this up with their priest.
 This post instead is a collection of sources that answer but more importantly illustrate why there is confusion on this point.)

-My findings were, inadvertently, a microcosm of mid/late 20th century liturgical reforms.
+While the Creed has consistently not been included in the wedding Mass, the Gloria has a different history.

 Before 1960, the rubrics as per the Roman Missal and every commentary I have found was to omit the Gloria and the Credo from the _Missa pro sponso_.
 This was in keeping with the nature of both parts of the Mass, which were historically reserved for important feasts.
 The rubrical revisions in 1960 and the subsequent 1962 Roman Missal allowed for the Gloria to be said for the _Missa pro sponso_.

-What complicates this ostensibly simple history is that commentaries and hand missals did not always note this 1960/1962 change, and continually published material that said the Missa pro sponso omits the Gloria.
-In fact, the _only_ contemporary (1960s) source that I have found that has the updated (includes Gloria) rubrics is from Father Frederick mcManus, one of the most "plugged in" priests regarding liturgical reforms and discussions.
+What complicates this ostensibly simple history is that commentaries and hand missals did not always immediately note this 1960/1962 change.
+Further complicating this is the occasional Catholic newspaper article reporting on wedding Masses that include the Gloria, such as [the wedding Mass of the daughter of General William Tecumseh Sherman](https://thecatholicnewsarchive.org/?a=d&d=TCT18741008-01.1.5&srpos=12).

-Further complicating this is a number of Catholic newspaper articles reporting on wedding Masses that include the Gloria.
+The more relevant complicating factor, I argue, is The Catholic Encyclopedia - fully available online, and on this rubrical point, out of date.

 Below is a sample of sources, arranged chronologically.
 They can be considered in three tiers: of primary importance (the Roman Missal and its supplements), of secondary importance (rubrical commentaries), and of tertiary importance (hand missals).
-I include less weighty sources like hand missals as they are what the average Catholic may have referenced to answer this question, and are therefore important at least regarding the contradictory answers.
+I include less weighty sources like hand missals as they are what the average Catholic may have referenced to answer this question, and are therefore important for my purposes.

 # 1907